hashicorp/terraform-provider-azurerm/website/docs/r/batch_pool.html.markdown

 * `identity` - (Optional) An `identity` block as defined below.

+* `inter_node_communication` - (Optional) Whether the pool permits direct communication between nodes.
+This imposes restrictions on which nodes can be assigned to the pool.
+Enabling this value can reduce the chance of the requested number of nodes to be allocated in the pool.
+If not specified, this value defaults to "Disabled".
+Values allowed are "Disabled" and "Enabled".

 * `max_tasks_per_node` - (Optional) Specifies the maximum number of tasks that can run concurrently on a single compute node in the pool.
 Defaults to `1`.
 Changing this forces a new resource to be created.

+* `mount_configuration` - (Optional) A `mount_configuration` block defined as below.

 * `fixed_scale` - (Optional) A `fixed_scale` block that describes the scale settings when using fixed scale.